 Ambler rejected that path.
 Wary of making his leads beholden to a government, Ambler crafted amateur heroes possessed of varying degrees of political innocence.

 In Background to Danger, Kenton is a relatively savvy journalist who ends up holding a Macguffin wanted by opposing sides.
-Though a few stray sentences are a bit unmusical and the last half of the book is padded with chase and escape scenes, Danger remains enjoyable today.
-It must have sounded like a starting gun at the time to interested parties like Graham Greene and Alfred Hitchcock.
+While a few stray sentences are a bit unmusical and the last half of the book is padded with chase and escape scenes, Danger remains enjoyable today.
+At the time, it must have sounded like a starting gun to interested parties like Graham Greene and Alfred Hitchcock.

 The most compelling chapter in Danger is the overture, where the board of directors of Pan-Eurasian Petroleum agree to hire a professional troublemaker to get oil concessions in Romania by any means necessary.
 In a modern novel, our hero Kenton would make his way to London and somehow bring Pan-Eurasian Petroleum to heel, but Ambler never brings the board of directors back after the first chapter.
 At the end of the book, Kenton is simply lucky to be alive, and the greater justice won’t be served.

 Epitaph for a Spy (1938) Our next “hero” is the socially awkward language teacher Vadassy.
 In an important twist, Vadassy is also nearly stateless: several future Ambler characters will end up falling through the cracks between competing government bureaucracies, making them all the more vulnerable to pressure.